 Many of the best RV filters actually include multiple filtration methods.
 But having a sediment filter is usually the absolute baseline of protection you should consider installing in your RV for cleaner drinking water.

-Activated carbon filters are largely considered to be the best choice for improving the taste and odor of your water.
+Activated carbon filters are largely considered to be the best choice for improving the taste and odor of your RV water.